• Disease Overview

 Causes

-Most individuals diagnosed with hereditary lymphedema type I have an affected parent, though approximately 10% may have the disorder due to a non-inherited (de novo) FLT4 mutation.
-Approximately 85%-90% of individuals with a FLT4 mutation will develop edema in the lower extremities by 3 years of age, while 10%-15% will show no signs or symptoms of lymphedema (reduced penetrance).
+Milroy disease, a congenital-onset primary lymphedema, is caused by variants in the FMS-like tyrosine kinase 4 (FLT4) gene.
+The FLT4 gene provides instructions to make a protein called vascular endothelial growth factor receptor 3 (VEGFR-3) that regulates the development and maintenance of the lymphatic system.
+Most individuals diagnosed with Milroy disease have an affected parent demonstrating an autosomal dominant inheritance pattern, though approximately 10% may have the disorder due to a non-inherited (de novo) FLT4 gene variant.
+Approximately 85%-90% of individuals with a FLT4 variant will develop edema in both lower extremities by 1 year of age, while 10%-15% will show no signs or symptoms of lymphedema (reduced penetrance).
 Types and severity of symptoms can vary widely even within the same family (variable expressivity).

 • < Previous section